 Who said caves and castles don’t mix?

 I think you all know by now that I love castles, but today’s pick, Predjama castle, is really special.
-It’s located in southern Slovenia and is the largest cave castle in the world (complete with a Guinness record), often ranked among the most interesting castles out there.
-It has reportedly influenced many filmmakers and writers such as G.R.R.
+It’s located in southern Slovenia and is the largest cave castle in the world (complete with a Guinness record), often ranked amongst the most interesting castles out there.
+It has reportedly influenced many film-makers and writers such as G.R.R.
 Martin and was even visited by the Ghost hunters team at some point – however, it’s not just a pretty face, because it also has quite the history.

 The castle was originally built in the 13th century under an arch in a cliff and was later acquired and expanded by the Luegg noble family.
 One of them, Erasmus (Erazem in Slovenian) Luegg or Lueg, went on to become a fantastical local legend and became known as the Erasmus of Predjama.
 His original castle was called the Cave castle and no longer exists today, because it was destroyed during a siege and rebuilt, only to be destroyed yet again in an earthquake and rebuilt larger and in the Renaissance style we see today.
 Although the castle history didn’t end with Erasmus and it even became an important base for the Partisan resistance during WW2, all of that pales in comparison to the popular story of a robber baron who was shot while using the toilet.